PaoloMazzon/JamEngine/README.md

 Important Info
 --------------
-The struct definition for the Textures is held in the renderer to avoid circular references, while the functions for textures are stored in the Texture.h and Texture.c

 Right now JamEngine is only tested on Windows and Linux (and to be honest I only test on Windows every couple months).
 Theoretically, JamEngine should be compatible with any platform that SDL2 supports, but I can't